SupreethRagavendra/Task_manager/README.md

 bash
 Copy code
 cd task-manager
-Open the index.html file in your browser to view the application.
+Open the index.html file in your browser to view and use the application.

 Screenshots
 ![Screenshot (67)](https://github.com/user-attachments/assets/a801fb39-1ffc-49f3-8a1c-37730032def8)